Deleting your browser history

 Find my iPhone or apps like it

 While these apps can be useful, they can also be used to track where you are.
-If you leave yourself signed into your 'Find my iPhone' account on a device that someone else can access, or someone else knows your account details, they can use it to check where you are.
+If you stay signed in to your account on a device that someone else can access, they can check where you are.

-Try and sign out whenever you use apps like 'Find my iPhone' on another device, and keep your account details private.
+Sign out when you use apps like 'Find my iPhone' on another device and keep your account details private.

 Back to top